BfBBModdingTools/xbld/README.md

 - Running 'cargo build' from the project root should "just work".

+### Testing

+- Testing requires a clean executable of *SpongeBob SquarePants: Battle for Bikini Bottom* to be located at `bin/default.xbe`.
+Acquiring this file is up to you.
+    - sha1sum: `a9ac855c4ee8b41b661c3578c959c024f1068c47`

 ## Contributions

 - If you have suggestions about the project feel free to open an [Issue](https://www.github.com/BfBBModdingTools/bfbb_linker/issues) to start discussion.
 PRs will always be considered as well.